 Most interviews happen one to two months later and have largely converted to a virtual format due to COVID-19.
 You should note that sometimes scheduling interviews may be more challenging as a resident than it was as a medical student.
 As a result, you will need to time them when you’re free from clinical responsibilities.

 What does the matching process look like for fellowships?

-You should be aware that some fellowships—in particular those that are not ACGME-accredited—may not use a centralized application service.
+You should be aware that some fellowships—particularly those that are not ACGME accredited—may not use a centralized application service.
 Instead, you or a mentor on your behalf may communicate directly with fellowship program directors who would then consider interviewing you and offering a position outside of any matching process.
 The takeaway is that you should research the specifics of how to secure a fellowship position in your preferred field early on—and really as soon as you identify your interest—to be ready when it’s time to apply.

 How can I make myself competitive for a fellowship position?

 The review of fellowship applications is holistic but, of course, focuses on your performance as a resident.
 You can make yourself competitive by focusing on your training, showing dedication to patient care, and growing into the best doctor you can be.
 Your references and evaluations are key components of your application, most importantly that of your residency program director who is the most qualified to speak to the strengths you would bring to a fellowship program.

 Research is another crucial component of your application, especially if you are applying for a more competitive fellowship.
 You should focus on quality over quantity.
 Take projects through to completion and publish your work rather than starting many smaller research projects that go unfinished.
 Beyond research, you should also get involved in meaningful work and volunteer experiences aligned with your intended field.
 It’s better to devote your time to a few impactful, longitudinal pursuits that would best showcase enthusiasm for your work.